 Moreover, consuming foods/drinks that your body doesn’t fully process (or that you’re allergic to) can exacerbate the symptoms of constipation.
 For example, lactose intolerance is well-known to cause gut distress, bloating, and trouble passing stools.

-While your lactose consumption should be quite low on keto, be sure to rule out any common food intolerances or allergies before you assume that your keto constipation is the result of other factors.
+While your lactose consumption should be quite low on keto, be sure to rule out any common food intolerances or allergies.
 The good thing about a proper keto diet is that it’s essentially gluten-free and low in lactose by default.

 If you’re new to keto and constipation has gotten the best of you, don’t fret!
 Here are some easy and effective workarounds that you can implement to remedy keto constipation and get back on track to regularity.